 And to get that gorgeous full flavor, the best beans are freshly ground beans.
 The fresher the better – so as not lose any of the flavor and rich aroma.

 This means – a coffee maker that grinds and brews is in order.

 Once you have tried making coffee this way – you will not look back.

 It can change the taste of your coffee for the better as you are getting the maximum benefit from your coffee beans.

-A coffee grinder and brewer all-in-one is a machine offering ultra-modern features providing efficiency, speed, simplicity, ease of use and of course a delicious cup of coffee.
+An automatic coffee grinder and brewer all-in-one is a machine offering ultra-modern features providing efficiency, speed, simplicity, ease of use and of course a delicious cup of coffee.